 University Undergraduate Advising Handbook: http://www.psu.edu/dus/handbook/

 The site provides user-friendly advising information regarding University-wide academic policies and procedures.
 It is intended to be used in conjunction with University, college, and department advising resources.
 Information, policies, and procedures have been cross-referenced with the relevant University sources.
-Although the handbook is designed for use at University Park, most information is applicable at other Penn State locations
+Although the handbook is designed for use at the University Park campus, most information is applicable at other Penn State locations.